opencv/opencv/modules/calib3d/doc/camera_calibration_and_3d_reconstruction.rst

     :param whichImage: Index of the image (1 or 2) that contains the  ``points`` .

-    :param F: Fundamental matrix that can be estimated using  :ocv:func:`findFundamentalMat`         or  :ocv:func:`StereoRectify` .
+    :param F: Fundamental matrix that can be estimated using  :ocv:func:`findFundamentalMat`         or  :ocv:func:`stereoRectify` .

     :param lines: Output vector of the epipolar lines corresponding to the points in the other image.
 Each line :math:`ax + by + c=0`  is encoded by 3 numbers  :math:`(a, b, c)` .